omran-farighi/microservice_architecture/Blog 1/Blog 1.md

 While their research raises legitimate concerns, it would be foolish for organizations not to consider changing their architectural structure to something as agile and scalable as microservices.
 Most of the concerns are centered around the competency of the teams using microservices but how is that any different from investing teams to learn monolithic architecture.
 Even if a company is well suited and prepared to change, there still needs to be an investment of time and money into adopting this shift in architecture paradigm.
-There analysis seems very focused on short term expenses.
+Their analysis seems very focused on short term expenses.
 If it makes the organization more efficient and services scalable, it is very possible the long term savings outweigh the short term costs.
 Thomas and Gupta rightfully bring up concerns of cost but do not provide data on how that cost is determined.
 They speak about how “Some organizations are abandoning their MSA investments due to high costs, project delays and unmet expectations” (Thomas and Gupta).